noir-lang/noir/docs/docs/how-aztec-works/accounts.md

 You can add as many spending keys to an account as you want.
 This allows you to spend notes from the same account from multiple devices without having to share sensitive private keys across devices.

+Read more about creating and using spending keys in the SDK docs [here](./../sdk/usage/add-account#spending-keys).

 ### Account Registration

 To register a new account, you need to choose an alias and a new spending public key.
 Optionally, you can include a recovery account public key and a deposit.